ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 **GridOptions:**

 * Javascript - Mutating `gridOptions` after the grid has been created will no longer be picked up by the grid.
-Instead use `api.setGridOption` (`property`, `newValue`) to updated grid options.
+Instead use `api.setGridOption` (`property`, `newValue`) to update grid options.
 * Validation is now run when `gridOptions` are updated, meaning warnings may appear in console when changing grid options if an invalid configuration is reached.

 **Column Filters:**

-* IServerSideGetRowsRequest.filterModel can now be of type AdvancedFilterModel | null if Advanced Filter is enabled, or FilterModel otherwise (for Column Filters).
+* `IServerSideGetRowsRequest.filterModel` can now be of type AdvancedFilterModel | null if Advanced Filter is enabled, or FilterModel otherwise (for Column Filters).
 * There are new localisation keys for the Date Filter - `lessThan` is now `before`, and `greaterThan` is now `after`.
 As these are new localization keys which don't appear in your localization dictionaries, you will see the English strings for "before" and "after" used in the date filter options list.
 Please provide translations for these 2 new keys in your localized dictionaries to display your translation instead.

 **Export:**